ASKnet-Open-Training/Github-Guidance/README.md

 You can switch from this repository to the HTML page: https://asknet-open-training.github.io/Github-Guidance/

-Then browse to your desired page and you'll find an "Edit this page on GitHub" link at the bottom of each page.
+Then browse to your desired page and you'll find an `Edit this page on GitHub` link at the bottom of each page.
 Clicking on it will take you to the exact Markdown file you want to edit.

 ![Edit this page](assets/images/readme-edit-this-page.png)